 University of Findlay

 The University of Findlay offers several programs under the Equine Studies discipline.
-This include English, Western, and Equine Business Management.
+This includes English, Western, and Equine Business Management.
 Each of the programs has its own focus, from dressage and colt breaking to trail showmanship and horsemanship.
 They are integral to those who want to pursue their passion and interests in working with horses.

-At the same time, it offers business-based courses such as the principles of marketing, farm and stable management, principles of management, among others.
+At the same time, it offers business-based courses such as the principles of marketing, farm and stable management, and principles of management, among others.